kush2197/Fixing-Images-using-GANs/README.md

 # Fixing-Images-using-GANs
-Given an unknown degradation function and a dataset of celebrities with their degraded copies, train a model that generates fixed image on a new degraded image.
+Given a randomized degradation function and a dataset of images of celebrities with their degraded copies, train a model that generates fixed image using a new degraded image.